rileyfletch/rileyfletch/README.md

-Sophomore in community college majoring in computer science with an interest in application and web development
+Sophomore in community college majoring in computer science with an interest in software and web development

 https://www.codewars.com/users/nrfletcher https://leetcode.com/nrfletcher/